S-ghanbary98/Aker-DevOps-Academy/MERN Stack Application/README.md

 ## Backend Configuration

-Firstly I run the series of command below to update and upgrade my OS, along with installing NodeJS, and verifying the installation.
+Firstly, I run the series of command below to update and upgrade my OS, along with installing NodeJS, and verifying the installation.

 ```
 # Ubuntu (20.04) ec2